reelyactive/barnowl/README-npm.md

 What's in a name?
 -----------------

-barnowl listens for [reelyActive radio sensor reel packets](http://reelyactive.com/corporate/technology.htm), processes the data stream and emits detected events.
+barnowl listens for [reelyActive radio sensor reel packets](http://context.reelyactive.com/technology.html), processes the data stream and emits detected events.
+In other words, it is a middleware package that identifies and locates all the advertising wireless devices within a [Smart Space](http://context.reelyactive.com).
 Why the name?
 The Barn Owl has the best hearing of any animal tested.

 Prerequisite hardware
 ---------------------